odlp/odlp.github.io/source/posts/2017-03-07-finely-sliced-user-stories.html.md

 ## Let's compare
 I've omitted some details and aspects of functionality from the elephant-sized story to keep it readable.
 It's an illustration of the 'big bang' approach to tackling the whole feature at once.
 You could (in)definitely keep writing requirements for the one giant story.
 Suddenly you're the owner of your very own mini waterfall with a specification document and a contents section.

-Switching focus from the all-in-one story: **What do we gain from dividing what is notionally the same amount of work into smaller stories?**
+Switching focus from the all-in-one story: **What do we gain from dividing what is notionally the same amount of development work into smaller stories?**

 Why make five 1-point stories over a single 5-point story?